jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   loading="lazy"
 />

-If you want to see and do it all, you’ll need more than an afternoon.
-Staying in Forsyth, you’ll be central to the main attractions.
+If you want to see and do it all, you'll need more than an afternoon.
+Staying in Forsyth, you'll be central to the main attractions.
 There's a KOA campground as well as several chain hotels.
 I can vouch for the La Quinta Inn & Suites, which offers free breakfast and quick access to downtown and the interstate.

 Depending on how long you have, you can cram everything into a long weekend or spend a few extra days taking things at a slower pace.
-Here’s a peek at what’s in store when you visit Monroe County.
+Here's a peek at what's in store when you visit Monroe County.

 ## Downtown Forsyth